crafttheweb/thelastpickle/_drafts/removing-a-disk.md

 tags: cassandra, configuration
 ---

 I recently had to remove a disk from all the Apache Cassandra instances of a production cluster.
-This post purpose is to share the full process, optimizing the overall operation time and reducing the down time for each node, thanks to a few tips.
+This post purpose is to share the full process, optimizing the overall operation time and reducing the down time for each node.

 ## Considerations

-### Post use case

-This post is about removing **one** disk by transferring its data to **one** other disk.
-Otherwise this will need to be adapted.
-All the following operations can be run in parallel, except the last step which is running the script, as it restarts the node.
+This post is about removing **one** disk by transferring its data to **one** other disk, the process will need to be modified to remove more than one disk or to move data to multiple disks.
+All the following operations can be run in parallel, except the last step which is running the script, as it involve restarting the node.

-### Naming in this post
+There are three directories we need to consider:

-`old-dir` refers to the folder mounted on the disk we want to remove, `tmp-dir` to the folder we will temporary use for the operation needs and new-dir to the existing data folder on the disk we want to keep.
+* `old-dir` refers to the folder mounted on the disk we want to remove.
+* `tmp-dir` is a folder we will temporary use for the operation needs.
+* `new-dir` is the existing data folder on the disk we want to keep.

 ## The 'natural' way

 The rough and natural way of doing this is:

-* stop one node
-* move files
+1. Stop one node.
+2. Move the SSTables from the `old-dir` to the `new-dir`.
-* change the configuration to mirror disk changes
+3. Change the `data_file_directories` in *cassandra.yaml* to mirror disk changes.
-* restart node and finally go to the next node.
+4. Restart the node.
+5. Go to the next node and repeat the same steps.

 Very simple, isn't it?

 Well it is as simple as it is inefficient.
-Lets consider we have 10 files of 100GB on the disk to remove, on each node of a 30 nodes cluster, under a data folder called `old-dir`.
+Lets consider we have 10 files of 100GB each on the disk to remove, on each node of a 30 nodes cluster, under a data folder called `old-dir`.
 Let's also consider it takes 10 hours to move the 10 files.

 Then using the rough way of processing, nodes will be down for 10 hours each, and the operation will take very long: